Centering Equity and Mentorship: Dr. GG’s Journey Through HIV Research and Doctoral Succes

 April 14, 2026

-Dr. GG, a PhD student at WashU, is a longtime research collaborator of Ginger McKay, PhD, MA, Dissemination and Implementation Science Core Director, and Kneeshe Parkinson, Scientific Working Group Coordinator.
-Dr. GG recently defended their dissertation, marking an enormous milestone in their academic and professional career.
-Dr. McKay and Kneeshe joined the defense to support and celebrate all of Dr. GG’s hard work.
+Dr. GG, a PhD student at WashU, recently defended their dissertation, marking an enormous milestone in their academic and professional career.
+Dr. GG is a longtime research collaborator of Ginger McKay, PhD, MA, Dissemination and Implementation Science Core Director, and Kneeshe Parkinson, Scientific Working Group Coordinator.
+Dr. McKay has mentored Dr. GG throughout their PhD program, providing research (and emotional) support, and sitting on Dr. GG’s dissertation committee.

-We sat down with Dr. GG to learn what this accomplishment means for them, and how mentorship has factored into their growth as a scholar and professional.
+We sat down with Dr. GG and Dr. McKay to learn what this accomplishment means for them, and how mentorship has factored into GG’s growth as a scholar and professional.
 Congratulations, Dr. GG, on successfully defending!

 Dr. GG: I’m Gregory Gross, but please call me GG or Dr. GG (they/them).
 I’m from Iowa and I worked in HIV service organizations for about 10 years after doing my master’s in social work.
 Ever since my undergraduate interests in social psychology research, I’d thought about returning to school for my PhD.
 I’m passionate about teaching and I always found myself being drawn to big picture questions about understanding and responding to inequity and injustice in HIV work.
 As a PhD student at WashU, I had the opportunity to get involved with multiple HIV-related research projects.
 My research interests apply a critical health equity and intersectional lens to examining the racialization of HIV service delivery systems to understand and disrupt pathways by which inequity is perpetuated for workers, clients, and communities impacted by HIV.

-Dr. Gross, as you prepared for your dissertation defense, what strategies or practices helped you feel confident going into that moment?
+Dr. GG, as you prepared for your dissertation defense, what strategies or practices helped you feel confident going into that moment?

 Dr. GG: My goal was to feel confident and grounded during my defense.
 As a person who’s experienced multiple forms of trauma and struggles with anxiety, I wanted to find a way that I could be present in my body during this important step in my academic journey.
 To accomplish that, I tackled my tendency to procrastinate head-on.
 I plotted out a schedule to complete a draft of my slides and scheduled multiple practice sessions.
 I used the Speaking Lab through the WashU Writing Center for a couple of these sessions.
 For other practice, I sought out trusted colleagues who I knew would take the time to listen and offer thoughtful feedback to help me improve.
 The second part that helped me feel grounded was the support of loved ones.
 My friends and family (biological and chosen) were invited to my defense.
 Knowing that some of them would be there in person and on Zoom lifted my spirits.
 Multiple people reached out with messages leading up to the defense which made me feel loved and supported.
 Members of the Clear Path Collaborative, which brings together HIV testing providers in STL, has been an amazing source of support and friendship.